2024

 After ten years of employment, your employer cannot force you to continue working while you are on sabbatical.
 However, he can choose to let you go or fire you.

 If he chooses to let you go, he must pay you the same compensation as when you were fired.
-If he decides to fire you, he has to pay half of your salary for six months.
+If he decides to fire you, he must pay half your salary for six months.
 Note that a part-time sabbatical is available to those who have completed ten years of service.

-Our top-rated HR certification courses allow you to nourish your HR skills and enhance your knowledge so you can excel in your career.
+Our top-rated HR certification courses allow you to nourish your HR skills and enhance your knowledge to excel in your career.
 Don’t forget to check them out below:

 Human Resources Certifications